hilay020905/ProjectWarped3D/README.md

 make clean
 ```

-✍️ Author
+## ✍️ Author
-Developed with 💻 and ❤️ by Hilay Patel
+- Developed by Hilay Patel
-🎓 Electrical Engineering | 🏫 IIT Tirupati
+- 🎓 Electrical Engineering | 🏫 IIT Tirupati
-📬 For queries, open an issue or discussion on the repo!
+- 📬 For queries, open an issue or discussion on the repo!